ZhenyingZhu/StudyNotes/AIAndData.md

 FastAPI is a modern, high-performance web framework for building APIs with Python 3.7+ based on standard Python type hints.

-Create a powershell script is easy.
+Create a powershell script is easy, but need to be specific on what methods to use.

 ## A2A